How to Arrange Flowers in a Flower Bed

 Take Colors, Textures & Shapes into Account

 Consider choosing a colour scheme, such as monochromatic, harmonious, or complementary.
 If you decide to include a wide spectrum of hues, spread the colours evenly throughout the garden.
 Remember, flowers don’t bloom simultaneously.
-Incorporate staggered bloom times to ensures visual interest throughout the growing season.
+Incorporate staggered bloom times to ensure visual interest throughout the growing season.

 Texture and shape are also important considerations.
 For the most visual interest, include plants with a mix of small and large flowers, solid and variegated foliage, short and long stems, round and spear-shaped leaves.
 Spread these variations around the garden to help it appear balanced.